neacsum/drinks/README.md

 Installation

 Installing Drinks is simply.
 Just download the toolkit from www.goincompany.com/drinks.php , extract and upload the folder in the server where you want to place your application.
-In your html page you need to link the javascript files just inserting the script tag:
+In your html page you need to link to Drinks.js (see documentation for knowing more).

-  <script type="text/Javascript" src="Path to Drinks.js"></script>.

 Your application is ready to work.